 - a) The lands in Part of Lots 1, 2, and 10, Concession 4 designated Rural Industrial Area on Schedule 5 shall be developed and used in accordance with the following provisions: - i.
-In addition to the uses permitted in the General Employment Area Designation, the following uses are also permitted: - > Commercial uses that provide repair, service, and eating facilities for the a) Notwithstanding any other policies of this Plan to the contrary, on the lands identified as 5550 Davis Drive, a severance of a residence surplus to a farming operation as a result of farm consolidation shall be permitted, provided that the lands are re-zoned to prohibit a residence from being constructed on the retained farmland.

-- travelling public such as vehicular service facilities, drive-in or fast food restaurants, and other similar uses; and. - Commercial uses that serve the farm community or utilize its produce such as farm implement dealers, feed mills, farm or garden supply outlets, agricultural or nursery produce warehousing, greenhouses, veterinary clinics and produce sales outlets.
+In addition to the uses permitted in the General Employment Area Designation, the following uses are also permitted: - > Commercial uses that provide repair, service, and eating facilities for the travelling public such as vehicular service facilities, drive-in or fast food restaurants, and other similar uses; and, - > Commercial uses that serve the farm community or utilize its produce such as farm implement dealers, feed mills, farm or garden supply outlets, agricultural or nursery produce warehousing, greenhouses, veterinary clinics and produce sales outlets.